-For the period 2014 to 2016, we forecast that cash flow will reduce as measured by the average FFO to Net Debt ratio to 20.4% which is down significantly from the previous three-year average of 35.5% while the Interest coverage ratio will remain relatively strong at 4.3x in the same period which compares unfavorably with the previous three-year average of 8.1x.
-The main reason for these forecasted declines is the sizeable planned capital expenditure program forecasted for the next three years (an average of BRL848 million per year).
-It worth mentioning that in our forecast we have been more conservative in our assumptions than the company as we considered lower revenue growth, higher costs and SG&A and CAPEX 5% higher than the number indicated by Sanepar.
+For the period 2015 to 2017, we forecast that cash flow as measured by the average FFO to Net Debt ratio will decline to 23.3% down significantly from the previous three-year average of 46.3%.
+We anticipate that the Interest coverage ratio will remain relatively strong at 4.0x in the same period although this compares unfavorably with the previous three-year average of 7.5x.
+The main reason for these expected declines is the sizeable capital expenditure program for the next three years (an average of approximately BRL900 million per year).

-Notwithstanding the still strong credit metrics for the rating category, the company's cash flow will continue to depend on timely and adequate tariff increases and the securing of adequate long term funding to meet its sizeable planned capital expenditure program.
+Notwithstanding the still relatively strong credit metrics for the rating category, the company's cash flow will continue to depend on timely and adequate tariff increases and the securing of adequate long term funding to meet its sizeable planned capital expenditure program.